Tehran Stock Exchange: Performance

 Overall, Tehran stock exchange posted the second highest gains in global markets in 2011 (TEPIX up 29.6%).
 Meanwhile, the German's DAX (DAX INDEX) lost 16.5% due and the FTSE 100(UKX INDEX) performed poorly, down 6.7%.
 Stock markets of emerging economies, like Brazil's Brazil Bovespa Index (IBOV INDEX), shed 18.4%.
 Equally, MENA stock markets had a poor year in 2011, reflecting both the political turbulence across the region and the battering suffered by most global markets as a result of the Euro area crisis and the increasingly bearish outlook for the global economy.

 2012: TSE's overall index hit a new record high in October 2012 surpassing 31,000 points.
 Export-oriented companies have been favoured because of the imposition of an oil embargo by the international community and the consequent sharp decline in the value of the Iranian rial over 2012.

 2013: Following Iranian rial's strong devaluation between 2012 and 2013 and the presidential elections, many Iranian investors started to move their assets from gold into domestic equities.
 TEPIX hit 68,461 on October 9 (soaring over 50,000 points).
 TEPIX reached 71,471 on October 14, 2013.
 Consequently, TSE's main index grew 130% in 2013.

 2014: As of September 2014, the TSE trades at price-to-earnings multiple of 6 times, with a 17 percent dividend yield.
 By comparison, the MSCI Frontier Markets index trades at price-to-earnings multiple of 12.4 times, with a 3.7 percent dividend yield.

 2015: The Iranian state is the biggest player in the economy, and the annual budget strongly influences the outlook of local industries and the stock market.
 The 2015 budget is not expected to bring much growth for many of the domestic industries.

 2016: As of June 2016, TSE had an average P/E of 7 against 13.8 for MSCI Emerging Markets.
 TEDPIX annualized 10-year performance in US$ was 10.1% (against 3.9% for MSCI Emerging Markets for the same period.)

 2018: in June 2018, the TEPIX index reached an all-time-high of 102,000.
 It is expected that listed export-oriented companies (~50% of TSE capitalization) will be advantaged following the steep devaluation of the Iranian rial in 2018.

 2019: FY 2019 has been a "golden year" according to financial economists.
 TEDPIX, one of the 2 main indexes, reached an all-time-high of 512,000 points.
 According to the same experts, several factors contributed to this, namely better regulation, increased knowledge of the stock market and wider access by the general population and the lackluster status of competing sectors such as gold or real estate.

+2026: Iran has faced significant political and economic instability following widespread anti-regime protests, during which officials reported that thousands of demonstrators were killed.
+In January 2026, the Iranian stock market recorded a historic single-day crash following the announcement that the USS Abraham Lincoln (CVN-72) strike group had been deployed to key assets to the region.